 What are the Possible Causes of the P0606 Code?

-Knowing what’s causing the PCM to fail could help you with troubleshooting.
-Keep in mind, however, that the causes may vary depending on vehicle model, make, and year.
+Knowing what’s causing the PCM failure could help you with troubleshooting.
+Keep in mind, however, that the causes may vary per vehicle model, make, and year, so pay close attention when diagnosing your car.
 Here are the common causes of PCM processor failure or code P0606:

 - Bad PCM